sanchit-ahuja/statistical-machine-translation-project/README.md

 capturing the essence of the sentence.
 4. Synonyms are problematic for exact translation and lead to lower cosine similarity ratings.

+### Updates:
+To deal with the memory issue, we've replaced the dictionary of dictionaries translation table with a list of lists which we refer to as a "translation matrix" which is much more efficient.
+The code added now makes training take less RAM and less disk space.
+The `-x` option can be used to prefer using translation matricies instead of using translation tables.
+Example usage:
+`python -m project.core.train -p 5 -m 10 -v -x`
+`python -m project.core.translate datasets\testing\testdata_dutch.txt -t translation_probabilities_matrix.pkl -v -x`

 <hr>

 ### IBM Model 2